leolionart/Personal-Blog/src/content/posts/a_theme_like_no_other.md

 ---
 title: A theme like no other
-description: "There's probably another theme like this one right?
+description: There's probably another theme like this one right?
 There just has to be!
 There's only one in the entire internet?
-I'm a tad skeptical about that."
+I'm a tad skeptical about that.
 pubDate: 10/2/2024
 author: ginger
 tags:
-    - test
   - example
-    - "this is how tags are set up"
 type: announcement
 ---